jonasburian/Bachelor-Thesis-Project/README.md

 ## Requirements

 - Python 3.10
-- PyTorch 1.13.1 with CUDA 11.7
+- PyTorch 1.13.1 with optional CUDA 11.7
 - pipenv

 Additional requirements are specified within the `Pipfile` and will be installed automatically when either running the `init.sh` script or `pipenv install --python 3.10`.

 ## Structure

 Most of the code and documentation resides in the `project.ipynb`, which contains the full processing pipeline, including the loading and pre-processing of the datasets, the training of the autoencoders, the evaluation for the four experiments and further utility functions to create visualisations and representations of the results.
 This project uses `pipenv` to manage package dependencies and virtual environments.
 This can be configured within the provided `Pipfile`.
 What is more, a `data` directory will be created during the initialization process containing all the used datasets.
 The trained models are saved within the `models` directory and results from testing in the `results` directory.

 ## Configuration